Environmental Protection Agency (EPA) – Bias and Credibility

 History

-In 1970, to respond to the rising level of public concern about environmental pollution, the Environmental Protection Agency (EPA) was created.
-As a federal agency in the United States, the EPA’s primary objective is safeguarding human health and the environment.
-The EPA ensures clean air, land, and water for Americans, reduces environmental risks based on scientific information, administers and enforces federal laws protecting health and the environment, and integrates environmental stewardship into the U.S. Michael S. Regan is the current Administrator of the EPA.
+In 1970, in response to the growing public concern about environmental pollution, the Environmental Protection Agency (EPA) was established.
+As a federal agency in the United States, the EPA’s primary objective is to safeguard human health and the environment.
+The EPA ensures clean air, land, and water for Americans, reduces environmental risks based on scientific information, administers and enforces federal laws that protect health and the environment, and integrates environmental stewardship into the U.S. The EPA is the current Administrator of the EPA.
 The EPA headquarters is in Washington, D.C.

 Read our profile on the United States government and media.